apalle1/Wheat-Detection-FasterRCNN-PyTorch/README.md

 # What should I expect the data format to be?
 The data is images of wheat fields, with bounding boxes for each identified wheat head.
 Not all images include wheat heads / bounding boxes.
 The images were recorded in many locations around the world.

-The CSV data is simple - the image ID matches up with the filename of a given image, and the width and height of the image are included, along with a bounding box.
+The CSV data is simple - the image ID matches up with the filename of a given image, and bounding boxes are provided in COCO format: (x-top left, y-top left, width, height).
 There is a row in train.csv for each bounding box.
 Not all images have bounding boxes.

 # What am I predicting?
 You are attempting to predict bounding boxes around each wheat head in images that have them.
 If there are no wheat heads, you must predict no bounding boxes.